 Verifying the repair can also be done using the diagnostics CD.
-To verify a repair in Linux, see Verify a repair and then g to step 5, select "Verify a repair using Linux".
-To verify the repair in AIX, see Verify a repair and then go to step 5, select "Verify a repair using AIX".
+To verify a repair in Linux, see Verify a repair in Linux.
+To verify the repair in AIX, see Verify a repair in AIX.

 Running the online diagnostics

 If you have AIX installed and it can be started, use this procedure to perform diagnostic procedures when directed from another procedure or by your next level of support.